pgaston/EdgeObjDetect/docker/README.md

 Then, open the page normally in colab.
 Here is the default page - https://colab.research.google.com/github/googlesamples/mediapipe/blob/main/examples/customization/object_detector.ipynb

---> Then 'Connect to runtime', pasting in the url provided.
+--> Then 'Connect to a local runtime', pasting in the url provided.